MarceloClaro/paint-by-numbers-1/README.md

 # paint-by-numbers
-A quick tool to transform any picture in a paint-by-number canvas, using opencv
+A quick Python tool to transform any picture in a paint-by-number canvas, using opencv

 # How it works
 1)Picture is resized, denoised and cleaned using morphomat